An elementary approach for minimax estimation of Bernoulli proportion in the restricted parameter space: Conclusion

 \section{Conclusion}

-In the statistical decision theory course, the restricted minimax problem \eqref{minmax} would serve as a useful advanced exercise for illustrating minimax estimation.
-Indeed, this problem have been discussed in our advanced undergraduate level or first-year-graduate-level statistics course.
+In the statistical inference or statistical decision theory course, the restricted minimax problem \eqref{minmax} would serve as a useful advanced exercise for illustrating minimax estimation.
+Indeed, this problem have been discussed in our advanced undergraduate level or first-year-graduate-level statistics course to students with diverse backgrounds in mathematics, engineering, and computer sciences.
 To find the minimax estimators for the problem \eqref{minmax}, we have used the geometrical interpretation of hyperbola, ellipse and convex functions.
-Since our method is simple and different from the standard Bayesian approach, it can be illustrated to students with different backgrounds.
-Moreover, our methodology motivates students to tackle statistical problems with different and diverse perspectives.
+Since our method is simple and different from the standard Bayesian approach, it can be illustrated to students with diverse backgrounds.
+Moreover, our methodology motivates students to tackle statistical problems with different perspectives, and stimulates their interests on statistics.